-how those different areas interact within the Business Challenge and BUSM 1812

-organisation.
-Leadership and Management.

-organioation.

-A3 Recognise the importance of people and Summative assessment takes place by a

-the factors which influence behaviour in variety of means including written

-business organisations. assignments and reports to assess

-o 1

-knowledge and understanding.
-Particular

-A4 Explain how an organisation's resources assignments include group presentations to

-and financial and customer assets are peers (BUSM 1019 Business Challenge), a

-managed and contribute to the attainment of practical skills audit (BUSM 2812 Marketing,

-organisational objectives and sustainability Sales and Customer Management) to show

-3 ,

-and apply this to real-world situations. how an individual can contribute to

-organisational objectives and examinations

-(BUSM 2811 Accounting and Finance) to

-allow students to demonstrate individual

-knowledge and understanding with

-subsequent oral and written feedback given.
+Summative assessment takes place by a variety of means including written assignments and reports to assess knowledge and understanding.
+Particular assignments include group presentations to peers (BUSM 1019 Business Challenge), a practical skills audit (BUSM 2812 Marketing, Sales and Customer Management) to show how an individual can contribute to organisational objectives and examinations (BUSM 2811 Accounting and Finance) to allow students to demonstrate individual knowledge and understanding with subsequent oral and written feedback given.

-Formative assessment is specified for each

-of the modules.
+Formative assessment is specified for each of the modules.